JasonLandis/JasonLandis/README.md

 This will be a website where people can create their own rubik's cube designs with ease.
 I have made a few of my own multiple solution Rubik's Cube designs.
 This is one of a few designs I've made.

 ![Circuit](https://user-images.githubusercontent.com/100310833/235582466-bebb4cb0-5b5c-4eec-ae53-3722f0f776b3.png)

-#### 2. Discord bot

-I want to make a personalized discord bot that can play music and a potentially some other things.